Posted on

 Canadian YMCA Overseas Pocket Chess & Checkers Set

 Below is an example of a Canadian YMCA Overseas Pocket Chess & Checkers Set.
 The board measures 7″ square.
-It comes with 28 one inch round cardboard playing pieces.
+It comes with 28 one-inch round cardboard playing pieces.
 It also comes with 30, 5/8″ round, cardboard playing pieces.
 One side is for chess the other for checkers.
 The board is a cardboard material as well.
-The game comes inside of a brown paper case which reads “Canadian Y.M.C.A.
+The game comes inside of a brown paper case that reads “Canadian Y.M.C.A.
 Overseas Pocket Chess and Checker Set”.
 The back side of this case reads “Serving Canadian Sailors, Soldiers, & Airmen”.

 Canadian Chess and Checker Set